 Scenario 1: Being open-minded

 Parents and students can and should research colleges, academics, and extracurricular activities and bring those ideas to the table.
 An experienced counselor will be able to tell which ideas will have merit in the process and which carry no weight.
-Your counselor will also be able to suggest options that aren’t yet on your radar, in order to expand your horizons.
+Your counselor will also be able to suggest options that aren’t yet on your radar, to expand your horizons.

 Scenario 2: Willing to reflect deeply